HomeInsuranceRestaurant Insurance

 Your actual premium depends on revenue, employees, claims history, and coverage limits.

-Restaurant insurance costs in Washington depend heavily on your annual revenue, whether you serve alcohol, and your seating capacity.
-A small cafe doing under $500K in revenue with no liquor service can get by on $80-$150/month for general liability.
-A full-service restaurant with a bar typically pays $250-$500/month total when you add liquor liability and property coverage.
-Fine dining establishments with high revenue and extensive wine lists pay more.
-Your claims history, cuisine type (deep frying costs more), building age, and fire suppression systems all factor into your rate.
+WA restaurant insurance runs $99-$400 a month for most spots.
+A small cafe under $500K in revenue with no liquor pays $80-$150/month for general liability alone.
+Full-service restaurants with a bar usually pay $250-$500/month total once you add liquor liability and property.
+Fine dining with large wine programs pays more.
+Claims history, cuisine type (deep frying adds cost), building age, and fire suppression all move your rate.

 See Your Rate